Raffaele/main-design-patterns/README.md

 7. **Template Method** Defines the skeleton of an algorithm in a method, deferring steps to subclasses.
 8. **Iterator** Provides a way to access elements of a collection sequentially without exposing its structure.
 9. **Visitor** Lets you define new operations on objects without changing their classes.
+10. **Memento** Captures and externalizes an object’s internal state without violating encapsulation, allowing the object to be restored to this state later.

+## Singleton